A Writer's Paradise

 Compare offerings and share your lists with others.

-This class is designed to help beginning and accomplished writers to develop skills they can use artistically, academically, and professionally.
-Regular weeknight sessions will include lectures, workshops, seminar, and guided critique group opportunities.
+Weeknight sessions will include lectures, workshops, seminar, and guided critique group opportunities.
 Classroom work emphasizes the critique process, fine-tuning, generating work, close reading, and practices of literary study.
-We will also have guest writers who read their work and offer workshops.
+We will have guest writers who read their work and offer workshops

 This class will be helpful to new Evergreen students due to extensive one-on-one time with faculty and curricular activities, as well as provide a deepening of skills to continuing students.
-It may help future Master in Teaching Students to fulfill the 12-credits in expository and other writing.
-The class may also help future MIT students to meet English Language Arts endorsements.
-Please contact faculty, firstname.lastname@example.org, to further discuss this, or see me at the academic fair for summer.
+Please contact faculty, firstname.lastname@example.org, immediately to further discuss this, or contact me through Zoom at the Academic Fair.

 This offering will prepare you for careers and advanced study in: